altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

     saveStateSnapshot()
 }
 ```
-- On recovery state data is initialized according to the latest available snapshot,
+- On recovery, state data is initialized according to the latest available snapshot,
     - then the remaining domain events are replayed, triggering the `applyEvent` method.

-# Periodical snapshot by snapshot-after
+# Periodical snapshot by `snapshot-after`
 - You can enable periodical `saveStateSnapshot()` calls in `PersistentFSM` if you turn the following flag on in `reference.conf`
 ```hocon
 akka.persistence.fsm.snapshot-after = 1000